Generation

 Persuasion can become an adaptive process rather than a single static message.

-The company’s Cognitive Security framework is designed to help identify the observable signals of persuasion, manipulation, synthetic trust, and decision pressure across human, algorithmic, AI, and agentic systems.
+The company’s Cognitive Security framework identifies observable signals of persuasion, manipulation, synthetic trust, and decision pressure across human, algorithmic, AI, and agentic systems.